 You have the opportunity to undertake high quality work placements within prestigious organisations.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

 Entry Criteria 2017/18

-- GCE A-level AAB-ABB, including Grade A in Maths, and Grade B in a Science or Engineering subject (General Studies not accepted).
+- GCE A-level ABB, including Maths plus a science or engineering subject (General Studies not accepted).

-- International Baccalaureate Diploma 31 including 6 in Higher Level Maths, and 6 in Higher Level Science or an Engineering subject.
+- International Baccalaureate Diploma 33 including 6 in Higher Level Maths and 6 at Higher Level in a science or an engineering subject.